 3.3 Feed Conversion Ratio (FCR)

-The research data regarding the effect of turmeric and multienzyme supplementation in the diet on the Feed Conversion Ratio (FCR) of broilers are presented in Table 1.
+The effect of turmeric and multienzyme supplementation in the diet on the Feed Conversion Ratio (FCR) of broilers are presented in Table 1.
 The average FCR values of broilers, ranked from highest to lowest, were as follows: P0 (1.79 ± 0.15), P1 (1.61 ± 0.08), P2 (1.61 ± 0.06), P3 (1.55 ± 0.06), and P4 (1.49 ± 0.07).
 The results of the analysis of variance (ANOVA) showed that the dietary combination of turmeric and multienzymes had a highly significant effect (P < 0.01) on broiler FCR.
 The calculated F-value of 7.89 was greater than the F-table values at both the 5% significance level (2.87) and the 1% level (4.43).
 The broiler FCR values in this study were influenced by improvements in metabolic efficiency, digestibility, and nutrient utilization due to the addition of the turmeric–multienzyme combination in the feed.
 Curcumin functioned as an antioxidant and immunostimulant that supports physiological function, while the multienzymes assisted in breaking down complex feed compounds, thereby increasing the availability of energy and protein.
 The synergy between the two components significantly reduced FCR values, indicating improved feed conversion into body mass.
 Enhanced gut microflora, better mucosal integrity, and reduced digesta viscosity further supported digestion efficiency.
 Additionally, favorable environmental conditions and the birds' adaptability to the diet were also important contributing factors to the decreased FCR in the treatment groups.

 The reduction in FCR among the treatment groups indicated improved physiological efficiency in converting feed into body weight.
 The lower FCR value in the P4 group suggested that the addition of turmeric and multienzymes effectively improved digestibility and nutrient utilization.
 The control group (P0) had the highest FCR value of 1.79 ± 0.15, indicating that broilers in this group required more feed to achieve the same weight gain.
 In contrast, the P4 group recorded the lowest FCR of 1.49 ± 0.07, reflecting the best feed conversion efficiency.
-This difference was confirmed by the results of Duncan's test, which showed that groups P1 to P4 belonged to the same statistical group, while P0 was significantly different.
+This difference was confirmed by the results of Duncan's test, which showed that groups P1 to P4 belonged to the same (P > 0,05) statistical group, while P0 was significantly different.
 These findings demonstrate that the inclusion of turmeric and multienzyme combinations in feed had a positive effect on broiler growth performance through improved feed conversion efficiency.

 Hashem et al. (2022) stated that phytobiotics have the ability to improve metabolic efficiency and support modulation of the digestive system, which ultimately accelerates nutrient conversion into body tissues.
 Ceylan and Bortoluzzi (2024) reported that the use of phytogenic feed additives can enhance digestive function and improve growth performance in broilers without increasing feed intake.
 Moniruzzaman et al. (2023) explained that nano-formulated curcumin has strong potential to improve nutrient absorption and reduce oxidative stress, directly supporting feed efficiency.
 Ogbuewu et al. (2020) mentioned that phytobiotics such as turmeric influence the balance of gut microbiota and strengthen the integrity of the intestinal mucosa, positively affecting nutrient absorption.
 Gharahveysi and Rezaeipour (2021) stated that exogenous enzymes such as β-glucanase and cellulase function to reduce digesta viscosity and increase the availability of metabolizable energy.
 These mechanisms explain how the addition of turmeric and enzymes can improve broiler physiological performance and support feed efficiency.